Getting Out, Staying Safe

 Funding for this publication and multimedia project was provided by the Public Health Agency of Canada.
 The opinions expressed in this video are those of the Filmmaker and do not necessarily reflect the official views of the Public Health Agency of Canada.

-Produced by the Company of Women for The John Howard Society of Alberta.
+Produced by Company of Women on the Screen for The John Howard Society of Alberta.